Bassiny/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script lists all files (including hidden files) in the current directory, parent directory, and /boot directory in long format.

+## Script: 12-file_type

+This script prints the type of the file named "iamafile" in the /tmp directory.